 4. Medical University of Vienna

-The Medizinische Universität Wien, a free university in Austria, was established in 2004 as the successor of the University of Vienna’s Faculty of Medicine.
+The Medizinische Universität Wien, a university in Austria, was established in 2004 as the successor of the University of Vienna’s Faculty of Medicine.
 Despite its year of founding, its roots make it the second-oldest medical faculty after the Charles University of Prague.

 As one of the best medical schools in Europe, it is known for its competitive admission – accepting only about 9% of its 8,000 applicants to its programs.
-These are Medicine, Dentistry, MA in Medical Informatics, and a Ph.D. in Applied Medical Science.
+These are Medicine, Dentistry, an MA in Medical Informatics, and a Ph.D. in Applied Medical Science.

 5. University of Salzburg